mbriand/swat-tools/README.md

 Review failures waiting for triage.

-All modifications are done locally, nothing is pushed to swatbot or bugzilla, until you use the `publish-new-reviews` commane.
+All modifications are done locally, nothing is pushed to swatbot or bugzilla, until you use the `publish-new-reviews` command.

 E.g.: